winksaville/baremetal-hi/README.md

 * [Ninja](https://martine.github.io/ninja/) needed by the others

 There are some prerequisites:
-* An arm-eabi cross compiler and change 'i586-elf' to 'arm-eabi'. cross-compilers and also add a gdb.
 I've created some python scripts to build some of the prerequisites.
 These tools are also used to install them on travis-ci.org for "testing":
 * tools/ninja-install.py
 * tools/binutils-install.py
 * tools/qemu-install.py